MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/cluster-ip-resources-fail-2-node-2-site-fsw-cluster.md

 To prevent this behavior, you can change your cluster configuration in the following ways:

 - Add at least one cluster node to each site.
 In this configuration, if one node on a site disconnects, the remaining node continues to communicate with the other site.
-The cluster resources remain online.
+The cluster resources on that remaining node and on the nodes in the unaffected site remain online.
 - Add another cluster node at a third site.
 In this configuration, if one node disconnects, the two remaining nodes remain online and cross-site communication continues.
 - Change the private cluster network to a non-stretched VLAN.
 In this configuration, if one node disconnects, the cluster starts the arbitration algorithm to determine resource and quorum ownership.